| | |

 STEP 2: Use a spatula to break the meat into large chunks once browned.

 STEP 3: Add the potatoes, carrots, onion, and garlic to the pot.
-Sauté for 10 minutes to soften the vegetables.
+Sauté for 10 minutes to soften.

 Process shots 5 through 8.

-STEP 5: Add the tomatoes, broth, and all of the seasonings to the pot.
+STEP 5: Add the tomatoes, broth, and all seasonings to the pot.
 Stir, bring to a gentle boil, then simmer for 25 minutes.

-STEP 6: Shake cornstarch and cold water in a jar.
-Pour into the hamburger stew, then cook for 4 to 5 minutes to thicken.
+STEP 6: Shake the cornstarch and cold water in a jar.
+Pour it into the stew, then cook for 4 to 5 minutes to thicken.

 STEP 7: Add the frozen peas.